DOI-USGS/ds-gitflows-static/course-instructions.md

 1. Run `git commit -m "add storing-water-for-a-rainy-day section"` to make a commit.
 1. Now `git status` shows that we are ahead of `origin/master` by 3 commits.

 You have now made two new commits.
-Close this issue and move on to the next one.
+Please move on to the next section.

 </details>